IceFairyCirno/TaskWizard/README.md

 Feel free to give comments through [my website](https://icefairycirno.github.io/My-Website/), and don't complain about the UI design.
 I am not a UI/UX designer.

-<progress value="70" max="100">70% Vibe-coded</progress> 70%

-<progress value="0" max="100">0% Vibe-coded</progress> 0%
+Functions are 75% Vibe-Coded, Layouts are 0% Vibe-Coded.

-0 cybersecurity, I don't think someone will be interested in my body weight.
+0 cybersecurity, I don't think someone will be interested in my daily tasks.

 ## How to use

-Not Releasing Yet
+No Releasing Yet

+## Tech Stacks

+- Kotlin
+- Room Database (SQLite)

 ## Author
 Ling Chun Ho Dicky